Position

 How much does a Yard Pilot make?

-A Yard Pilot plays a key role in the rail industry.
-They guide trains through rail yards, ensuring safe and efficient movement.
-This job requires skill and attention to detail.
-The average yearly salary for a Yard Pilot is around $39,351.
-This figure can vary based on experience and location.
+Yard Pilots, also known as yard conductors, play a crucial role in the rail industry.
+They guide trains within rail yards, ensuring safe and efficient operations.
+The average yearly salary for a Yard Pilot stands at $39,917.
+This figure represents the midpoint in a range of salaries, which can vary based on experience and location.

 View Yard Pilot jobs nearby